OzzyGoylusun/Python.-Exploration-of-All-Nobel-Prize-Winners-and-Intriguing-Hidden-Patterns/README.md

 1. **Marie Curie** was the first woman to receive a Nobel Prize in **Physics**.

-2. **The United States (US)** has come out on top by thus far winning the most Nobel Prizes by far, followed by the UK, Germany, France, Sweden and Russia.
+2. **The United States (US)** has come out on top by winning the most Nobel Prizes by far to date, followed by the UK, Germany, France, Sweden and Russia.

 3. Owing to a variety of factors, including the academic freedom and expanding budget expenditure in scientific R&D endeavours as well as placing a strong focus on meritocracy, **the US** managed to establish its relentless dominance in terms of winning more and more Nobels, **as of 1930s and onwards** as follows: